apache/camel/MIGRATION.md

 ### javax.script

 The `camel-script` component has been removed and there is no support for javax.script, which is also deprecated in the JDK and to be removed from Java 11 onwards.

+### Attachments API on Message

+The attachments API (javax.activation) has been moved out of `org.apache.camel.message` into an extension `org.apache.camel.attachment.AttachmentMessage` from the `camel-attachments` JAR.

+To use this API you can get it via the `getMessage` method on `Exchange`:

+    AttachmentMessage am = exchange.getMessage(AttachmentMessage.class);
+    am.addAttachment("myAtt", new DataHandler(...));

 ### Mock component